Skip to content

 SELECT pg_tde_set_principal_key('name-of-the-principal-key', 'provider-name');

-Warning: Example for testing purposes only:
+Warning: This example is for testing purposes only:

 SELECT pg_tde_set_principal_key('test-db-master-key','file-vault');